 It has been over a year since I made all the dramatic changes to my diet.
-The first one, being sugar was probably the hardest.
-I then gradually cut out every other food suggested on the Endometriosis Diet to cut out.
+The first one, cutting out sugar, was probably the hardest.
+I then gradually cut out every other food suggested on the Endometriosis diet.
 I must admit, when I look back on it, I can’t believe it was that long.
 It feels like it has only been a few months.
 The thing is, my health and how I feel are dramatically better.
-Which is kinda obvious as everything in this blog kinda directs you to do these things
+Which is kinda obvious as everything in this blog directs you to do these things.

-I went shopping the other day.
-Clothes shopping.
+I went shopping the other day, clothes shopping.
 It hasn’t been this much fun in years!
 I tried on a smaller size than I have been able to wear in years!
 Yip!
 I have lost a whole dress size in a year!
-This was the one connection I had not realised with Endometriosis, hormones and our weight.
+This was the one connection I had not realized with Endometriosis, hormones and our weight.
 I know I hated my weight and it was always an issue.
 I blame it on all those nasty fake hormone treatments but I think it was also largely the poorly created diet I lived on.
 I always felt chubby.
-My arms were fatty and I always felt like I was an adult in a baby body – you know all poofy and cuddly!
+My arms were fatty and I always felt like I was an adult in a baby body, you know all poofy and cuddly!

 1. It is a storage area

 The toxins we accumulate in our diets and within our environment accumulate in our body’s fat cells.
 It is like a massive big space for it to reside and make itself comfortable.
 The more of these fat cells we have, the more space the toxins have.
 The more toxins we have, the more it will affect our hormone imbalance.

 2. Our livers become over-worked

 The liver is very closely related to our hormone levels and ultimately our Endometriosis developing further.
 When our livers become overworked, it is less able to flush out excess hormones and regulate what is already there.
 Being overweight will impact on your liver and your gallbladder.
 The liver flushes out excess fat cells but when we are overweight, we have so much fat for the liver to process and guess what?
 It puts your hormone-flushing on the backburner.